 The following example provides an illustration.
-In a mass-balance calculation, an estimate of 90 metric tons (t) (±10 t) for the outputs is subtracted from 100 t (±10 t) for the inputs.
+In a mass-balance calculation, an estimate of 90 metric tons (t) (\pm 10 t) for the outputs is subtracted from 100 t (\pm 10 t) for the inputs.
 In this simple example, there is no change in level of stock or in the weight of food during processing.
-The resulting estimate of FLW would be 10 t (±14 t), assuming the only uncertainty would be (±140%)3, which is much greater than in the two original quantities (±11% and ±10%).
+The resulting estimate of FLW would be 10 t (\pm 14 t), assuming the only uncertainty emanates from that associated with the inputs and outputs.
+The uncertainty, expressed as a percentage in the final result, would be (\pm 140%)^a, which is much greater than in the two original quantities (\pm 11% and \pm 10%).
 This is often the case when one quantity is subtracted from another.